-More about spaces can be found in the 'hermes-tutorial' documentation, section 'A-linear', chapter '02-space'.
+More about spaces can be found in the 'hermes-tutorial' documentation, section 'A-linear', chapter '02-space' and in the Doxygen documentation.

 More about Dirichlet boundary conditions can be found in the 'hermes-tutorial' documentation, section 'A-linear', chapter '04-bc-dirichlet', and for defining a non-constant custom boundary condition, see the chapter '07-general'.